se-tuebingen/oopsla-2022-artifact/capability.md

 }
 ```

-We can abstract over the handler for `Bank` and also add exceptions:
+We can abstract over the handler for `Bank` and also add exceptions, for example,
+when you would overdraft your account.

 ```effekt
 interface AccountExc { def outOfMoney[A](): A }